resmith/udac_CloudDev_7CapStone-Fullstack_Serverless_App/README.md

 ## Project Structure Strategy

 The code was split into the back-end code(api-spaces) and the front-end code(site).
 The back-end code was further split into the lambda code, s3 and dynamodb.
 The reason for this split is the db structure is more stable and incurs less frequent change.
-The Lambda code changes much more frequently.In addition, deploying the changes using Serverless to DynamoDb is not as reliable because of issues with the delete potentially hindering the deploy, which has been experienced.
+The Lambda code changes much more frequently.
+In addition, deploying the changes using Serverless to DynamoDb is not as reliable because of issues with the delete potentially hindering the deploy, which has been experienced.

 ## Project Structure - Severless.yml